- Uveal Melanoma Guideline

 Professor Martin Underwood, Chair of the NICE Accreditation Advisory Committee said: ‘I am delighted to congratulate the Uveal Melanoma Guideline Development Group for this accreditation.
 I commend the group on their high level of patient involvement during guideline development.
 It is very pleasing to see a small specialist guideline producer embrace the NICE Accreditation Programme; a programme that can help them ensure that the information they produce is as good as it can possibly be.’

 Melanoma Focus funded the project.
-The guidelines were developed over three years by the group of experts, aided by patient representatives.
+The guideline was developed over three years by the group of experts, aided by patient representatives.
 The result is a comprehensive set of recommendations, based on the best available scientific evidence, that is expected to enhance patient care and improve counselling and informed decision-making, while helping clinicians gain a better understanding of outcomes.

-The guidelines have been published in The European Journal of Cancer (EJC) (Eur J Cancer 2015 Nov;51(16):2404-12) with open access.
+The guideline has been published in The European Journal of Cancer (EJC) (Eur J Cancer 2015 Nov;51(16):2404-12) with open access.
 Follow this link for the PubMed abstract.

 ‘I am grateful to all those who contributed; in particular, the Uveal Melanoma Guideline Development Group, consisting of eminent professionals involved in delivering care to uveal melanoma patients, who gave their time unstintingly and free of charge.